-Couponing for over the last decade and saving hundreds of thousands of dollars has taught me a lot.
-I made many mistakes along the way.
-Below are 17 Mistakes Couponers Make and How to Avoid Them.
+Though I’ve saved hundreds of thousands of dollars couponing in the last decade, I’ve also made many mistakes along the way.
+I’ve learned a lot and want to share my knowledge with you!
+Below are 17 Mistakes Couponers Make and How to Avoid Them:

-Mistake #1 is: Thinking you have to get EVERY deal.
-A phrase that I think of and recite to myself when I can’t get to the store to grab a HOT deal is, “You win most, you lose some.”
+#1: Thinking you have to get EVERY deal.
+A phrase I think of and recite to myself when I can’t get to the store to grab a HOT deal is, “You win most, you lose some.”
 When it comes to couponing and scoring great deals, I really do win most of the time.
 Saying this phrase helps me accept that I won’t be able to get ALL the deals.
 It also helps me to remember that I should keep a good balance in my life.

-#3- Buying something useless just because it’s a great deal.
-I ask myself the following questions when I am going to buy something that I don’t use.
+#3: Buying something useless just because it’s a great deal.
+I ask myself the following questions when I am tempted to buy something I don’t use.
 “Do I want to pay sales tax on this item?”
-“Do I want to store this item?” and if the answers are no, I don’t get it.
-The exception to this is if the item makes me money.
-If the money I make from buying the item more than pays for the sales tax, I ask myself this, “Can I gift or donate this item?” if the answer is yes, I buy it, or rather it pays me and then I give it away.
+“Do I want to store this item?”
+If the answers are no, I don’t get it.
+I do make one exception: if the item will make me money.
+If the money I make from buying the item more than pays for the sales tax, I ask myself this, “Can I gift or donate this item?”
+If the answer is yes, I buy it.
+Or rather, it pays me, and then I give it away.

-#4- Failing to stock up sufficiently on an item that you use a lot.
+#4: Failing to stock up sufficiently on an item that you use a lot.
+This is one of the most common mistakes couponers make.
 I use a lot of Kleenex and cough drops in the winter.
-If don’t stock up at every chance I get, I eventually run out of them and have to buy them when they are the highest prices of the year.
+If I don’t stock up at every chance I get, I eventually run out and have to buy them at the highest prices of the year.
 Stock up when you can.

 #6- Having a disorganized coupon folder.
 I can’t tell you how many coupons I’ve lost.
 I found a few ways to keep organized and it has saved me a lot of money and time.
 Find a system that works for you and keep it organized.